 Zone configurations are used to make parameter adjustments in a forecast alternative.
 A zone configuration is defined in the basin model and the basin model may contain more than one zone configuration.

 Each zone configuration contains either subbasin or reach elements but not both types of elements.
 In turn, each zone configuration contains one or more zones.
 All of the subbasins or reaches in the basin model should be assigned to a zone.
-The zone configuration is selected using the Component Editor for the forecast alternative (Figure 324).
+The zone configuration is selected using the Component Editor for the forecast alternative (Figure 367).
 A zone configuration can be selected for setting the lossrate adjustments, the transform adjustments, the baseflow adjustments, and the routing adjustments.
 A different zone configuration may be used for each selection, or the same zone configuration may be used more than once.
+No parameter adjustments can be performed until zone configuration selections are made.